Healthy Eating: How to Determine if It’s Actually a Better Goal or Resolution

 Option 1: To incorporate eating healthy into my lifestyle

 If the answer is to fuel your body with better and more efficient vitamins while eliminating all the yuck stuff (artificial dyes and flavors, preservatives, added sugar, etc) you should state your resolution, figure out how to make it happen on a daily basis, and go for it!
+(Cause it’s gonna fall into the resolution category if this is your purpose of eating healthy.)

 Here’s a list of the top things you can do to eat better: